6 Reasons Why Businesses Fail

 The-6-Untold-Reasons-Why-Businesses-Fail-2

-There have been many articles written on the subject of why businesses fail, and most of them point to the same reasons, such as:
+There have been many articles written on the subject of why large and small businesses fail, and most of them point to the same common reasons, such as:

 These reasons are widespread and no doubt cause many businesses to fail.
 However, the reason for a company’s failure is not always something so obvious.